ihengki17/Intro-hands-on-workshop/README.md

 <br>

-In this workshop, you will have learned how to to use Spring-kafka in Spring framework to produce and consume the data on Confluent Cloud by using the Schema Registry to govern the data on streaming manner.
+In this workshop, you will have learned how to to use Kafka Client and Connectors to produce and consume the data on Confluent Cloud by using the Schema Registry to govern the data on streaming manner.
 ***